 To set up your deployment pipelines, go to the Deployment page of your project settings to set up your deployment.

 Add a branch that you would like to deploy and save it.

 Fill out the deployment configuration and click the green checkmark on the top right of your deployment to save it.

 On the next push to this branch (in this case ‘master’) the deployment will be triggered under the condition that all setup and test commands pass successfully.

-If you want to create a deployment pipeline for another branch, click on “Add a branch to deploy” and enter the branch name.
+To create separate deployment pipeline for another branch, click on “Add a branch to deploy” and enter the branch name.

 After saving the deployment pipeline you can add your deployment methods for that branch.

 By clicking on “Edit Branch Settings” you can change the branch name or delete that branch.